A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 	- Emphasis on our own manipulation
 - Detects **Cause-effect relationships**
 - Tests Theories, Hypotheses

+- **Type I error:** a false positive
+	- Conclusion says there is a causal relationship when there actually is not
+- **Type II error:** a miss
+	- Inverse of type I, Conclusion says no causal relationship but there is

+Other considerations:
+- **Power:** Would we be able to actually find a relationship if it exists?
+- **Reliability:** How consistent is our science (manipulation and measurement)?

 ### Important Variables In Experiments
 - **Independent variable (IV):** variable manipulated
 - **Dependent variable (DV):** variable affected by manipulation